jecollas/fate-free-reign/pages/Portgas D. Ace.md

 						- ((668f55bf-6d4e-42df-8ff4-f8937aaf622c))
 						- ((668f5615-d834-431c-8a1a-4126f08c7249))
 					- Uurrrm.. it shoots fire out of the pipe.
 It can ignite into a blade, swoosh around, and ace can use a mana burst to make it go flamethrower mode yippeee
+	- ### yeah
+	- #### Weapons and Abilities
+		- *The Flame-Flame Fruit* – Ace ate a logia-type Devil Fruit that allows him to create, control, and transform his body into fire collapsed:: true
+			- Ace mainly uses his flames for a different kinds of offensive attacks that can create and unleash massive amounts of fire for large-scale damage as well as small precision attacks
+			- **List of Techniques**
+				- **Fire Fist** (Hiken) – turns his fist into fire and launches it as a massive column of flame at his target powerful enough to destroy ships and annihilate entire cities at once
+					- Ace's signature attack, and the reason why he's called "Fire Fist Ace"
+				- **Heat Haze** (Kagero) – shoots a stream of fire from the palm of his hand
+				- **Flame Fence** (Enjomo) – creates a circle of fire around a selected area to prevent anyone from leaving or entering
+				- **Fire Gun** (Higan) – points the index and middle fingers of both hands at an opponent, turns his fingertips into fire, and shoots bullets of compressed flame at them
+					- Literal finger guns lol
+				- **Flame Commandment** (Enkai) – amasses a large amount of flames around his body to prepare for another attack
+					- Usually does this by swinging his outstretched hand in a circle to "summon" a swirling ball of flames
+					- **Fire Pillar** (Hibashira) – shoots the collected flames straight upward to destroy at a target above him, or downwards to get rid of any enemies below him while he's in mid-air
+				- **Firefly** (Hotarubi) – creates a swarm of small, glowing fireballs that float around an enemy to prepare for another attack
+					- The fireballs are greenish-yellow and look like fireflies
+					- **Fiery Doll** (Hidaruma) – sends the fireflies flying into his targets all at once and burns them
+					- **Fire Whirl** (Kasen) – shoots the fireflies at his targets at high speed to distract them and cause them to scatter
+					- **Ship Spirit** (Funadama) – instead of firing them all at once, he staggers the timing and uses Observation Haki to place them where his targets are going to be before setting them off
+				- **St. Elmo's Fire** (Shinka: Shiranui) – hurls long lances made out of fire, which has the combined effect of piercing and burning a target at the same time
+					- Definitions for St. Elmo's Fire, Shinka, and Shiranui collapsed:: true
+						- St. Elmo's Fire – a weather phenomenon where a continuous, luminous discharge of atmospheric electricity is created from the ends of pointed objects (like the masts of a ship) during thunderstorms
+						- Shinka (Divine Fire) – mysterious and strange fires that are beyond man-made, like the ones caused by natural phenomena such as lightning strikes or volcanic eruptions
+						- Shiranui (Unknown Fire) – strange atmospheric ghost lights that appear on the sea, similar to will-o'-the-wisps.
+							- Also called "sea fire"
+					- **St. Elmo's Fire: Beam of Light** (Shinka: Shiranui Itto) – a variation of St. Elmo's Fire where the lances are thrown at the same spot at the same time
+				- **Cross Fire** (Jujika) – crosses his index fingers together and launches a cross-shaped column of fire directly at his opponent
+					- **Twin Guns & Cross Fire** – fires a volley of bullets from two guns before finishing with a Cross Fire attack
+				- **Great Flame Commandment: Flame Emperor** (Dai Enkai: Entei) – creates a large, spiraling fire centered around the palm of his hand, turns it into a gigantic fireball that resembles the sun, and hurls it at his opponent to obliterate them
+					- Ace's ultimate technique
+					- **Great Flame Commandment: Demon Fire** (Dai Enkai: Onibi) – creates a giant vortex of fire around himself and his opponent to trap them inside, then targets his opponent with fire dragons created from the vortex which hit all at once, resulting in a huge explosion
+				- **Flame Mirror** (Kyokaen) – releases a wall of fire to block oncoming attacks
+				- **Fire Leg** (Hikyaku) – covers his feet in flames so that he can launch himself off the ground and do an aerial attack
+		- *Haki* – Ace can use all three types of Haki, but he rarely uses them for combat in favor of fighting with his Devil Fruit abilities
+			- Ace's Haki is fiery in nature, to the point where his very presence is able to stop blizzards from happening on islands as long as he is there
+		- *Weapons*
+			- Ace's favored weapon as a child was a long bo staff made from a metal pipe
+			- In *One Piece: Burning Blood*, Ace wields two twin double-barreled firearms that look like a cross between a pistol and a sawed-off shotgun
+				- Part of his Twin Guns & Cross Fire special attack
 - ## Forms and Alternate Versions
 	- ### Archer
 		- Noble Phantasm